August 14th, Zero Day, Lake Magog CG. Niblet (Ian and Micah) 6 km, 222 m elevation gain. Nublet (Micah) 9 km, 365 m elevation gain.

 After a lazy breakfast and a bit of laundry we were getting ready to explore some of the more modest and accessible peaks when we were drawn into a long conversation with the occupants of one the neighbouring tent sites.
 They were in the process of leaving, having already enjoyed several days at the campground.
 They were much older than even I was and had accessed the area via helicopter.
 After chatting with them and hearing their plans for the next couple of weeks and the summer in general I felt I could only hope to be as active and adventurous as they were when I get to their age.
 They may move a little slower but they still found ways to spend many days on the trail exploring different backcountry locations.

 After we said our good byes and the older couple headed out to catch their helicopter we gathered our gear for our easy exploration of the surrounding peaks.
 I figure most everyone who spends a day or two at Mt Assiniboine will at some point hike up The Niblet and The Nublet.
 I was taking a very cautious approach to the day as my primary goal was to rest my feet.
-We headed off down the trail, Emily with her day pack and me with my camera walking in my flip flops.
+We headed off down the trail, Micah with their day pack and me with my camera walking in my flip flops.

 We first came to Sunburst lake with the aptly named Sunburst Peak towering 500 m over the west end of the lake.
 Located on the shores of Sunburst Lake is a small cabin that was home to Lizzie Rummel where she welcomed guests to the cabin for over 20 years.
 We read with interest the sign board that described Lizzie’s life in the mountain park.
 It is an incredible story.
 Lizzie Rummel had a long lasting impact in the area and community.
 She has two lakes and an elementary school in Canmore named after her and received the Order of Canada in 1980 for her contributions to mountain culture.